evgenymoshchin/java_application/README.md

 ## Contact
-Created by evgeny.moshchin@gmail.com - feel free to contact me!
+Created by evgeny.moshchin@gmail.com -  to contact me!